 - Fewer features.
 Many fixed rate loans do not offer features such as offset accounts or redraw facilities or extra repayments, meaning you miss out on the flexibility offered by these features.

-If you’re finding it difficult to decide between the certainty of a fixed rate and the features offered by a variable rate, you might benefit from a split rate home loan.
-As the name suggests, this type of home loan allows you to split your loan into a variable rate portion and fixed rate portion.
+This type of home loan allows you to split your loan into a variable rate portion and fixed rate portion.
 A split facility is not a type of loan unto itself, but a feature offered by lenders on some home loan products.
-If you’re looking to take advantage of this feature, it’s important to ask your lender if they offer a split facility.

 Calculating the real cost of a home loan